A++ would ride again

 Link to workout in Strava

-So, we said our goodbyes, and I had time for a nice chat with Lori in the park while I watched the sunset, and looked forward to my last day off until I meet her in a week!
+So, we said our goodbyes, and I had time for a nice chat with Lori in the park while I watched the sunset, and I looked forward to my last day off until I meet her in a week!
 Next week will be a lot of hard, daily, riding, but I've got several hostels booked between campgrounds to allow for me not to have to be in a sleeping bag in my tent for a week straight...

 You can email me: gently at gmail.com